-- A. A special permit is not required from the Board of Aldermen for change in use to a use permitted as of right, in a business, mixed use, manufacturing or limited manufacturing district. - B. A special permit from the Board of Aldermen shall be required for any change or substantial extension of a nonconforming use. - C. A building or structure may be structurally or substantially altered or reconstructed or may be altered or enlarged to permit the extension of a nonconforming use, and a nonconforming use may be extended in an existing building or structure, or may be introduced into a new building as a part of a nonconforming establishment existing on December 27, 1922, and a nonconforming use may be changed to another nonconforming use; provided, that a special permit is obtained.
+- A. A special permit is not required from the Board of Aldermen for change in use to a use permitted as of right, in a business, mixed use, manufacturing or limited manufacturing district. - B. A special permit from the Board of Aldermen shall be required in the following cases: for any change or substantial extension of a nonconforming such use, except as provided above in subsections (a)(1)b) and d). - C. A nonconforming building or structure may be structurally or substantially altered or reconstructed or may be altered or enlarged to permit the extension of a nonconforming use, and a nonconforming use may be extended in an existing building or structure or enlargement thereof, or may be introduced into a new building as a part of a nonconforming establishment existing on December 27, 1922, and a nonconforming use may be changed to another nonconforming use; provided, that a special permit is obtained from the Board of Aldermen in accordance with the procedureprovided in section 30-24.
 In granting such a permit, the Board of Aldermen shall make a finding that such change, extension or alteration shall not be substantially more detrimental than the existing nonconforming use to the neighborhood and shall impose such conditions as may be necessary to protect the neighborhood from injury.
 As used in this paragraph, the word "establishment" shall include buildings, structures and lands.